 Listing gains can be described as the difference between the allotment price at the time of the IPO and the stock price on the opening day at the stock exchange.
 If the opening day’s stock price is higher, the difference is known as listing gain.

-The undersubscribed IPOs, meanwhile, rarely record listing gains.
+Usually, oversubscribed IPOs tend to make gains on the opening day at the stock exchange.
+Undersubscribed IPOs, meanwhile, rarely record listing gains.
 But that’s not to say the stock is condemned to underperform throughout.
-These stocks can bounce back over time due to better confidence in the market, healthy financial state and conducive market conditions.
+These stocks can bounce back over time due to better confidence in the market, healthy financial state, and conducive market conditions.

 In the same week, HAL (Hindustan Aeronautics Ltd) was subscribed at only 50% during the third day of its IPO.
 But when LIC decided to invest, the percentage of the subscription rocketed to 99%.